-She is a former Resident Artist of Santa Fe Opera, where she most recently sang the Page in Salome and Claire in the world premiere of Jennifer Higdon’s Cold Mountain.
-Also as a former young artist of Palm Beach Opera, her performances with the company included Angelina in family performances of La cenerentola as well as the Page in Salome, and Mrs. Grose in The Turn of Screw.
-She spent the summer of 2012 at the Caramoor International Music Festival, where she made her debut as in Mendelssohn's A Midsummer Night's Dream with the Orchestra of St. Luke's and conductor Roberto Abbado.
-Capitalizing on her success in bel canto repertoire, she also covered contralto Ewa Podles in the title role of Rossini's Ciro in Babilonia at Caramoor and subsequently, the Rossini Opera Festival in Pesaro.
-The mezzo-soprano’s other recent operatic engagements include Prince Orlofsky in Die Fledermaus with the New Rochelle Opera, Pitti-Sing in The Mikado with Virginia Opera, Mercédès in Carmen with Opera Coeur d'Alene, Phoebe in The Yeomen of the Guard with Bostonian Concert and Opera Ensemble, and Anita in West Side Story with the Aspen Music Festival.
-She joined Opera Colorado for both the Third Wood Nymph in Rusalka and Tisbe in La cenerentola.
+She is a former Resident Artist of Santa Fe Opera, where she sang the Page in Salome and Claire in the world premiere of Jennifer Higdon’s Cold Mountain.
+As a former young artist of Palm Beach Opera, her performances with the company included Angelina in the family performance of La cenerentola and the Page in Salome.
+She spent the summer of 2012 at the Caramoor International Music Festival, where she made her debut as soloist in Mendelssohn's A Midsummer Night's Dream with the Orchestra of St. Luke's and conductor Roberto Abbado.
+Capitalizing on her success in bel canto repertoire, she also covered contralto Ewa Podles in the title role of Rossini's Ciro in Babilonia at Caramoor and the Rossini Opera Festival in Pesaro.

 “With an ample mezzo voice that easily fills the house, she fires off gleaming coloratura...”